PresentPath/Linkd/README.md

 Since we had several sibling components that needed to have access to shared state, we decided to put all of our state on our topmost App component and have the state trickle down to child components using props.

-After getting a working version of our app, and plenty rounds of bug hunting/squashing, we were proud to have architected and built our first real React.js app.

-Yet things felt messy and there was this sort of visceral feeling of 'blegh' at how the state was being managed.
+This worked fine, and we built a fully functional frontend for our app, but things felt messy and there was this sort of visceral feeling of 'blegh' regarding how the data was being managed.
 It was time to bring in Flux.

-Did some research on Flux, now having more of a contextual understanding, and holy shit!
-The architecture is so clean and beautiful!
+The Flux architecture is so clean and beautiful:

 - Clear separation of concerns between various constituents of your app:
 	- views (strictly for rendering and handling user input, no logic)